SahilBakshi98/SegFormers/README.md

-The model is run using the command `python3 train_final_conllu.py [dataset name]`. <br> The dataset name has to be provided in the format `LANG.FRAMEWORK.CORPUS`, e.g. `eng.rst.gum`. <br> The model stores the output prediction files in the **./outputs** folder. <br> Scores are obtained by running the official scores `seg_eval.py` from the utils directory.
+The model is run using the command `python3 train_final_conllu.py [dataset name]`. <br> The dataset name has to be provided in the format `LANG.FRAMEWORK.CORPUS`, e.g. `eng.rst.gum`. <br> The model stores the output prediction files in the **./outputs** folder. <br> Scores are obtained by running the official scorer `seg_eval.py` from the utils directory.

 For training the model on the **.tok** files - <br>
-The model is run using the command `python3 train_final_tok.py [dataset name]`. <br> The dataset name has to be provided in the format `LANG.FRAMEWORK.CORPUS`, e.g. `eng.rst.gum`. <br> The model stores the output prediction files in the **./outputs** folder. <br> Scores are obtained by running the official scores `seg_eval.py` from the utils directory.
+The model is run using the command `python3 train_final_tok.py [dataset name]`. <br> The dataset name has to be provided in the format `LANG.FRAMEWORK.CORPUS`, e.g. `eng.rst.gum`. <br> The model stores the output prediction files in the **./outputs** folder. <br> Scores are obtained by running the official scorer `seg_eval.py` from the utils directory.

 e.g. -
 * For the **.conllu** files -